mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 | Credentials | The [credenciales](/developers/en/guides/additional-content/your-integrations/credentials) are unique passwords with which we identify an integration in your account, and are used to securely capture payments in virtual stores and other applications. | To test and ensure the integration works, test credentials will be required.
 After this step, you will need production credentials to receive actual payments. |
 | Redirect URL | Address you want to forward sellers to after successfully linking them. | This is an address on your server where access tokens will be received. |
 | Authentication URL | Address where you wish to send sellers to authorize access to private data. | This is an address on the Mercado Pago server where permission is expressly granted to access private data. |

-> WARNING
->
-> Attention
->
-> Remember that you will use sensitive information from your sellers.
-Make sure you store it safely.
-Do not use it in the authentication URL and manage the entire process only from your server.

 ## Configure PKCE